Teenager Not Eating Lunch at School? Here's Why

 3. Food Preferences are Changing

-Peanut butter and jelly sandwiches don’t really work on a regular basis anymore.
+Peanut butter and jelly sandwiches didn’t work daily anymore.
+My teens got bored.

-Yet, extravagant foods in multiple, colorful containers aren’t their thing either (believe me, I wish it were!).
+Yet, extravagant foods in multiple, colorful containers weren’t their thing either (believe me, I wish it was!).

-We’ve moved to efficiency, taste, eye-appeal and peer-appropriateness as the new lunch packing criteria.
+We moved to efficiency, taste, eye appeal, and peer-appropriateness as the new lunch packing criteria.

-Tastes and food preferences are expanding as the teen’s world opens up.
+I think you’ll find tastes and food preferences expand to include a variety of foods as your teen’s world opens up.
 A good thing!

 4. Teen Development